Don Dailey

+Chess programs

 Rex

 Rex was Dailey's first chess program in the 1980s, in collaboration with Sam Sloan and Larry Kaufman.
 It competed at various ACM North American Computer Chess Championships and World Computer Chess Championships.
 Rex was improved further and marketed as RexChess.

 Heuristic software

 In the early 1990s, Dailey started to work with chess master and computer chess programmer Julio Kaplan within his company Heuristic Software.
 The program they developed was called Heuristic Alpha, which later evolved into Socrates, Socrates II and the mass market entry Kasparov's Gambit.

 MIT connection

 At the ACM 1993 computer chess tournament, which was won by Dailey's program Socrates II on an IBM PC ahead of Cray Blitz, he met Bradley Kuszmaul and Charles Leiserson from MIT competing with StarTech, and they asked him to help develop a new parallel chess program.
 Some time later when Heuristic went out of business, he began working part-time for Leiserson at the lab at MIT on the new parallel program Star Socrates, beside his duty as official systems administrator.
 Star Socrates played a strong World Computer Chess Championship 1995 in Shatin, Hong Kong, finally losing the playoff versus Fritz.
 Dailey continued his cooperation with Charles Leiserson on the massively parallel chess program Cilkchess, written in Cilk.